josesison1/alpha-first-repo/git-hub-intro.md

 ### Branching
 - What is a branch?
 A connection between local and remote.
 - git branch: command will list all the branches on your local.
-- git checkout -b + name: Create a new branch (checkout a new branch)..
+- git checkout -b + name: Create a new branch (checkout a new branch)...